Script writing for a video can be a daunting task, check out our tips to make it easier!

 Think of this as someone telling a story, introduce the story, then tell it.
 Give your key messages in a logical order.
 Again, if this is a training video that order will already be spelt out.

 Don’t worry about this being word perfect.
-We need to get the basics of the story so that we can understand what it’s all about, and the key parts to it.
+We need to get the basics of the story so that we can understand it, and the key messages.

-If you want to add more details, or put in ideas for scenes or graphics or whatever, then that’s fine as well!
+If you want to add more details, or put in ideas for scenes or graphics, then that’s fine as well!

 You don’t need to follow any particular format, whatever works for you.